-Did you know that the total body water in a dog’s body is approximately 60% of their body weight?
+Did you know that the total body water in a dog’s body is approximately 60% of its body weight?

 Since the water in dogs’ bodies is continually being used or lost, it needs to be continually replaced.
 If not replaced, the shortage of water can lead to bad digestion, circulation, and excretion of waste products.

-In serious cases, dehydration can even lead to kidney and another organ failure, and death.
+In serious cases, dehydration can even lead to kidney and other organ failure, and death.

 How Long Can Dogs Go Without Water?

 According to Dr. Budik: “dogs who are relatively healthy can go three, four, five days without food, many even longer than that.
 However, water is the issue.
 Even healthy animals can only go a few days without water”.